python-seminar/homework-4-parallelism-wrensuess/README.md

 two cores, so the improvement in speed could only be up to a factor of two.
 In practice, it's less than a factor of two because of increased overhead when multiprocessing.
 The two multiprocessing methods had nearly identical efficiencies for me.
 I expect that this has to do with the fact that I was running both methods with four "cores" despite the fact that I only have two cores.

+In order to run this notebook start-to-finish and reproduce the plot, the grader should be running an ipython cluster.
+This can be started via the command line using "ipcluster start -n 4"